How to reduce the likelihood of cracks in the beam. How to avoid cracking timber in a wooden house? Drying logs with high frequency currents

 Confused?

-How to process the timber
+How to process timber

-Now that we know where our legs grow from, and how all this can be solved, let's see what it is really possible to process the ends of the timber so that it does not crack.
+Now that we know where our legs grow from, and how all this can be solved, let's see how it is really possible to process the ends of the timber so that it does not crack.

 Lime